xeronith/brainbox/docs/circuit/shapes/draw2d_circuit_hardware_RaspiOUTPUT.md

 This takes a while on a raspbery B+ 2 but should success.

 ## Start the server on the raspi
-after this you can start the DigitalTrainingStudio server on the raspberry with
+after this you can start the `brainbox` server on the raspberry with

 ```
-brainbox
+brainbox <ENTER>
 ```

 ## Connect with the browser